ER (TV series): Critical reception

-Throughout the series ER received positive reviews from critics and fans alike.
-It scored 80 on Metacritic, meaning "generally favorable reviews", based on 21 critics.
+Throughout the series ER received acclaim from critics and fans alike.
 Marvin Kitman from Newsday said: "It's like M*A*S*H with just the helicopters showing up and no laughs.
 E.R. is all trauma; you never get to know enough about the patients or get involved with them.
-It's just treat, release and move on".
-Richard Zoglin from Time stated that it's "probably the most realistic fictional treatment of the medical profession TV has ever presented".
+It's just treat, release and move on."
+Richard Zoglin from Time stated that it's "probably the most realistic fictional treatment of the medical profession TV has ever presented."
+Miles Beller from The Hollywood Reporter called the series "television that makes a difference; a series as true as a heartbeat, as insistent as an ambulance’s wail."

-Critical reactions for ERs first season were very favorable.
-Alan Rich, writing for Variety, praised the direction and editing of the pilot while Eric Mink, writing for the New York Daily News, said that the pilot of ER "was urban, emergency room chaos and young, committed doctors."
-However some reviewers felt the episodes following the pilot did not live up to it with Mink commenting that "the great promise of the "E.R." pilot dissolves into the kind of routine, predictable, sloppily detailed medical drama we've seen many times before."

 NBC launched the show at the same time that CBS launched its own medical drama Chicago Hope; many critics drew comparisons between the two.
-Eric Mink concluded that ER may rate more highly in the Nielsens but Chicago Hope told better stories, while Rich felt both shows were "riveting, superior TV fare."
-The Daily Telegraph wrote in 1996: "Not being able to follow what on earth is going on remains one of the peculiar charms of the breakneck American hospital drama, ER".
+Eric Mink, writing for the New York Daily News, concluded that ER may rate more highly in the Nielsens but Chicago Hope told better stories, while Alan Rich, writing for Variety, felt both shows were "riveting, superior TV fare."

-In 2002, TV Guide ranked ER No. 22 on their list of "TV's Top 50 Shows", making it the second highest ranked medical drama on the list (after St. Elsewhere at No. 20).
-Also, the season 1 episode "Love's Labor Lost" was ranked No. 6 on TV Guides 100 Greatest Episodes of All-Time list having earlier been ranked No. 3.
-The show placed No. 19 on Entertainment Weekly's "New TV Classics" list.
-British magazine Empire ranked it No. 29 in their list of the "50 Greatest TV Shows of All Time" and said the best episode was "Hell And High Water" (Season 2, Episode 7) where "Doug Ross (George Clooney) saves a young boy from drowning during a flood."
-In 2012, ER was voted Best TV Drama on ABC's 20/20 special episode "Best in TV: The Greatest TV Shows of Our Time".
-In 2013, TV Guide ranked it No. 9 in its list of The 60 Greatest Dramas of All Time and No. 29 in its list of the 60 Best Series.
-In the same year, the Writers Guild of America ranked ER No. 27 in its list of the 101 Best Written TV Series Of All Time.
+In 2002, TV Guide ranked ER No. 22 on their list of "Greatest Shows of All Time," making it the second highest ranked medical drama on the list (after St. Elsewhere at No. 20).
+Also, the episode "Love's Labor Lost" was ranked No. 6 on 100 Greatest Episodes of All Time list having earlier been ranked No. 3.
+In 2008, the show was placed No. 19 on Entertainment Weekly's "New TV Classics" list.
+In 2012, ER was voted Best TV Drama on ABC's 20/20 special episode "Best in TV: The Greatest TV Shows of Our Time."
+In 2013, the Writers Guild of America ranked ER No. 28 on their list of "101 Best Written TV Series."